 We specialise in permanent full-time and part-time positions as well as locum and emergency placements for Pharmacists and pharmacy support staff.

 My current employer is not aware I am looking for alternative work, is that a problem?

 No, as long as you inform Raven's that all contact should be confidential, we respect your right to a satisfying and rewarding career.

 What should I do if I am not happy in the position?

 Contact your Raven's consultant immediately to discuss your options.

-This can be done on the internet (takes around 2 minutes).
-You will also need to provide us with an up to date CV / resume and referee contact details.
+This can be done on the internet (takes around 2 minutes) - Apply Now and you will be contacted to discuss how best we can help you with your career plans and next steps.
+Please provide us with an up to date CV / resume and be prepared with referee contact details.